-You might have read the news, Rishi Sunak, Chancellor of the Exchequer, is reducing VAT in the UK from 20% to 5% for the hospitality sector for six months.
+You might have read the news, Rishi Sunak, Chancellor of the Exchequer, is reducing the VAT rate to from 20% to 12.5% for the hospitality sector until 31 March 2022.

 When trying to save money on business travel, people often miss the easy win that is VAT recovery on hotel bills.
 We will walk you through the basics of claiming back up to 20% (once the VAT rate is restored in Jan 2021) of your Hotel spend in the UK.